 Marketing managers are in charge of creating marketing campaigns, planning events, and managing social media accounts.

 A marketing manager must also possess creative skills, an eye for detail, and the ability to work under pressure and meet deadlines.
+It is one the best paying jobs in consumer non durable industries.

 12. Brand manager

-Proper knowledge can be crucial to success in a constantly changing retail market.
+Another best paying job in consumer non-durables is the brand manager because proper knowledge can be crucial to success in a constantly changing retail market.

 A brand manager is responsible for developing consumer products and coordinating those brands with retailer requests.